-One misconception implied by some preachers is that they the original text.
-They state in the pulpit, "the original says thus and so..."
+One misconception implied by some preachers is that they have or know the original text.
+They state in the pulpit, “the original says thus and so...”
 This may be used to contradict (most often) the King James Version (KJV) or perhaps another Bible version they use, or it may be used to prop up a pet view that the English translation does not clearly support.
-The facts are: (1) the are a number of Greek fragments, manuscripts and text, and (2) we have not have the "originals".
+The facts are: (1) the are a number of Greek fragments, manuscripts and text, and (2) we have not have the “originals.”
 By original is meant the first copy that came from the hand of the author.
-No teacher, preacher, seminary -- no, not even a museum -- possesses the first writing of Matthew, Mark.
+No teacher, preacher, seminary – no, not even a museum – possesses the first writing of Matthew, Mark.
 Luke or John.
-A test won't find Paul's fingerprints or Peter's DNA.
-To imply otherwise is false and misleading, and inserts the preacher in a special category unavailable to the average "pew sitter".
+A test won’t find Paul’s fingerprints or Peter’s DNA.
+To imply otherwise is false and misleading, and inserts the preacher in a special category unavailable to the average “pew sitter.”
 The implications of not having the originals must be considered.
 Some insist that only the original manuscripts, the autographa, are inspired.
-If by this they meant that the direct breath-inspiration of God was only on the original writers this would not be problematic.
-But most also mean that no copies or translations can be considered inerrant and infallible.
+If by this they mean that the direct breath-inspiration of God was only on the original writers this is not problematic.
+However, most also mean that no copies or translations can be considered inerrant and infallible.
 This is problematic.
 If the second is true, we cannot have the inspired, infallible and inerrant Word of God today.
 In trying to deflect criticism of copies and translations, preachers and conservative scholars play into the hands of liberals and infidels.
 An accurate copy of the inspired Word of God is still the inspired Word of God.
 An accurate translation of a copy of the Word of God is still the inspired Word of God.
 Can a translation be considered the inspired (i.e. infallible, inerrant) Word of God?
 Did not the inspired New Testament authors, writing in the Greek language, include quotations from the Greek translation of the Old Testament Hebrew?
 Did not Jesus, teachings his disciples and the multitudes, make references to the Greek translation of the Old Testament Hebrew?
 They considered the translation an accurate reflection of the original autographs and their copies.
 If so, then a translation can be considered reliable.
-If not, Jesus and the New Testament writers erred in quoting them as God's Word.
+If not, Jesus and the New Testament writers erred in quoting them as God’s Word.

-This misconception of the "original" is further exacerbated by faulty comparison of translation to Greek text.
-The King James Bible is based on the Stephanus text of 1550 (though others were consulted).
-The majority of modern versions of the New Testament are based on the Codices Sinaiticus and Vaticanus (most commonly available in Nestle's and Aland's Greek text).
+This misconception of the “original” is further exacerbated by faulty comparison of translation to Greek text.
+The King James Bible is based on the Textus Receptus (though others were consulted).
+The majority of modern versions of the New Testament are based on the Codices Sinaiticus and Vaticanus (most commonly available in Nestle’s and Aland’s Greek text).
 Preachers, whether ignorantly or with motivation, often give a reading from the KJV, compare it to the reading in the Nestle-Aland text, and then proceed to charge the KJV with a translation error.
 Even those who do not accept the accuracy of the King James Bible, the Textus Receptus, or the Majority Text should be able to recognize this as dishonest and distorted debate tactic.
 Those who are ignorant need to learn better.
 Those who are dishonest need to repent.
 The Nestle Greek New Testament was first published in 1898, and the Nestle-Aland in 1963.
 These did not serve as either a basis of translation or a means of consultation for the 1611 Authorised/King James translation of the Bible.
 The KJV translators should not be charged with mis-translating from a text they did not even use!

 The italicized words of the King James Version are often held up for criticism.
 These italicized words are words that have no direct equivalent in the Greek text, but are needful for the English grammar or meaning.
 Therefore, there are supplied by the translators.
 For this reason, some have thought they can leave out any italicized they wish, or that all italicized words don’t belong and should be skipped.
 This fails to recognize any differences between the original and receptor languages.
 We should not suppose these supplied words are created out of thin air!
 In our own language we often speak and even write with “understood” subjects, verbs, and so forth.
 When translating in to another language, these “understood” words often need to be supplied to be understood, to make our statements coherent.
 This is the same kind of thing the italicized words perform in English translation.